KerneyJ/ProjectRuby/README.md

   - postgres sql
   - thin
-- Figure out how to integrate it into Purchasing Platform
+- Figure out how to integrate it into Purchasing Platform contact Jamie for further explanation on this list of task to be completed

 ## Getting Started
 ### Installation and Setup